 Fair debt collection laws:

-There are several “Consumer protection laws” and the “Fair Debt Collection Practice Laws” that all debt collectors are suppose to follow.
+There are several “Consumer protection laws” and the “Fair Debt Collection Practice Laws” that all debt collectors are suppose to follow during consumer collections.
 Here is the list of all debt collection laws.

 A debt collection agency should be respectful, law abiding and truthful.
 They should not discriminate people based upon gender, race, age etc. They should not contact you in odd hours, like late evenings or very early mornings.
 They cannot try to threat you by passing statements like “If you do not pay, the police will arrest you“.